DunHouGo/renderEngine/readme.md

 - Node Materials with the new GraphNode model
 - Redshift ( Only Node Material for Material Helper)
 - Arnold ( Only Node Material for Material Helper)
+- Vray ( Only Node Material for Material Helper)
+- Corona
 - Waiting for more...

 ## About Boghma

 Boghma is a open community for c4d developers, we are trying to make it easier for everyone to create plugins and share them.

-This library is also included in [Boghma](https://community.boghma.com/) python library.
+This library is also included in [Boghma](https://www.boghma.com/) python library.

-You can install our free plugin [Boghma Plugin Manager](https://github.com/DunHouGo/Boghma-Plugin-HUB) and install any plugin you want, this library will be automatically installed or updated.
+You can install our free plugin [Boghma Plugin Manager](https://www.boghma.com/c4d/plugins-manager) and install any plugin you want, this library will be automatically installed or updated.

 If you want to share your free plugins or libaray, please join us in [Join Us](https://flowus.cn/boghma/share/96035b74-6205-4e6c-b49c-65de7d1e2e62).